Rule 5101:4-3-19 | Food assistance: voluntary quit and reduction of work effort.

 (3) The individual becomes exempt from the work registration requirements in paragraph (B) of rule 5101:4-3-11 of the Administrative Code.

-(G) What occurs after the minimum sanction period is served if the sanctioned individual has not found new employment or increased hours of employment ?
+(G) What occurs after the minimum sanction period is served when the sanctioned individual has not found new employment or increased hours of employment?

-(1) After the minimum sanction period has been served, the individual may begin participation in the SNAP program if the individual is complying with the requirements of rule 5101:4-3-11.1 of the Administrative Code and is otherwise determined eligible.
+After the minimum sanction period has been served, the individual may begin participation in the SNAP program when the individual is complying with the requirements of rule 5101:4-3-11.1 of the Administrative Code and is otherwise determined eligible.

 Amplifies: 329.04, 329.042, 5101.54

 Prior Effective Dates: 6/2/1980, 4/1/1981, 6/18/1981, 1/22/1982, 12/31/1984 (Emer.), 2/1/1985 (Emer.), 4/1/1985, 8/16/1985 (Emer.), 11/1/1985 (Emer.), 1/1/1986, 1/2/1986 (Emer.), 4/1/1986, 7/1/1987 (Emer.), 9/28/1987, 1/13/1988 (Emer.), 3/24/1988, 1/1/1989 (Emer.), 3/18/1989, 10/1/1990, 7/1/1992, 2/1/1997 (Emer.), 4/13/1997, 10/1/1997 (Emer.), 12/1/1997 (Emer.), 1/1/1998, 11/1/1998, 1/9/2003, 12/6/2004, 12/31/2006, 2/1/2012, 7/1/2017